liferay/liferay-docs/discover/portal/articles/05-managing-users/05-roles-and-permissions.markdown

 <!--
 ## Note About the Power Users Role [](id=note-about-the-power-users-role)

-Prior to Liferay 6.0, the default configurations of many Liferay portlets allowed power users, but not regular users, to access them.
-Liferay 6.0 and subsequent versions grant the same default permissions to both power users and regular users.
+Prior to Liferay Portal 6.0, the default configurations of many Liferay portlets allowed power users, but not regular users, to access them.
+Liferay Portal 6.0 and subsequent versions grant the same default permissions to both power users and regular users.
 This way, portal administrators are not forced to use the power users role.
 However, Liferay encourages those who do to create their own custom